Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 │   ├── air_quality_measurements.csv (dataset of air quality measurements)
 │   ├── street_cleaning.csv  (dataset of air street cleaning records)
 │   ├── traffic.csv (dataset of traffic volumes)
-│   └── weather.csv  (dataset of weather observations)
+│   ├── weather.csv  (dataset of weather observations)
+│   └── visualize_data.py  (script to visualize all dataset)
 ├── main.py (main function with argument parsing to load data, build a model and evaluate (or train)) ├── tests/
 │   └── confidence_reliability.py (script to evaluate the reliability of confidence estimates of pretrained models)